BrightspaceUI/intl/README.md

 ## Overview

 This library consists of APIs to format and parse numbers, dates, times and file sizes for use in D2L Brightspace.
-It also provides localization for common terms.

 > Looking for the older `d2l-intl` library?
 It's still here [in the `v2.x` branch](https://github.com/BrightspaceUI/intl/tree/v2.x).